IGA Dairy Summer Tour 2026

 Since then, Michael and Ollie have farmed independently but maintain a very close working relationship and both have developed their businesses significantly.
 Michael milked 200 cows in 2025 while Ollie, in conjunction with his two brothers David and Pa, milked just under 1,000 cows across 5 units.
 These are two excellent farmers and there will be something for everyone on the day, from managing grass and cows to achieve high output, succession planning, business development and managing multiple units.

 Donal Whelton, Head of Agri Sector in AIB said, ‘AIB is proud to continue our sponsorship of the IGA Dairy Summer Tour.
 The IGA has sourced two excellent host farmers again this year and this year’s summer tour will be a great opportunity to see and hear from two progressive farmers who have successfully developed and grown their farm businesses with a focus on grass, cows and excellent management’.
+The IGA would also like to acknowledge the Irish Farmers Journal, media partner for the 2026 Dairy Summer Tour.
+The continued support of the Irish Farmers Journal helps to promote this flagship event and share the experiences and insights of progressive Irish farmers with a wider audience.

 Michael and Noreen O’Gorman